uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

 Randomly-drawn grids
 --------------------

-Randomly-drawn grids of moment tensors, forces, or other sources parameters can be defined using the `UnstructredGrid` class.
+Randomly-drawn grids of moment tensors, forces, or other source parameters can be defined using the `UnstructredGrid` class.

 A grid search over a randomly-drawn grid of `sources`